senseexcel/senseexcel/README.md

 2. Go to File > Options > Add-Ins > Press the "Go" button

-3. Uncheck all Sense Excel add-ins that are displayed.
+3. Uncheck all "akquinet-sense-excel" Add-ins that are displayed.
+Press OK.
 Confirm that the "SENSE" entry is removed from the Excel Menu bar.

-4. Press the "Browse" button.
+4. Go to File > Options > Add-Ins > Press the "Browse" button.
 This will take you to the %user%\Roaming\Microsoft\Addins directory.

-5. Type "*.*" or dropdown to select "all file types" and delete all Sense Excel (.xll and .xlldel) files in the directory.
+5. Dropdown the File Type Drop Down Box to select "All Files (*.*)".
+Delete all "akquinet-sense-excel" (.xll and .xlldel) files in the directory.
+Press OK.

 6. Go to File > Options > Add-Ins > "Go" button > Browse.
 Navigate to the location of your updated Sense Excel software files.

 7. Double-click the appropriate .xll file and wait for the add-in to load and register.
 The "SENSE" entry should re-appear in the Excel Menu bar.

-8. Go to Settings in the Sense Excel toolbar, press the triangle to expand the menu and check "Auto Load".
+8. Go to Settings on the Sense Excel Ribbon, press the triangle to expand the menu and check "Auto Load".

 9. Close and Restart Excel.

+10. Confirm that the "SENSE" entry appears in the Excel Menu Bar.

 ### 5.6  Qlik Sense Server Configuration

-To use Sense Excel with a Qlik Sense Enterprise installation, the configuration steps listed below need to be performed prior to attempting to connect.
+To use Sense Excel with a Qlik Sense Enterprise installation you must perform the configuration steps in this section prior to attempting to connect.

+If you are only using Sense Excel with Qlik Sense Desktop you DO NOT need to perform the steps below .

 IMPORTANT: Sense Excel license keys are required to use Sense Excel with a Qlik Sense Enterprise installation.

 EXCEPTIONS: Qlik Sense Desktop and all installations utilizing valid Qlik Sense Trial, Internal or Partner keys DO NOT require a seperate Sense Excel license key.

-30-day server trial licenses are available for existing Qlik Sense customers.
-Please contact an authorized reseller or the appropriate sales contact listed at the end of this document.
+30-day Sense Excel trial licenses are available for existing Qlik Sense customers.
+Please contact an authorized reseller or your appropriate sales contact listed at the end of this document.

 #### 5.6.1 Add a Security rule to your Qlik Sense Server.